tadpol/ucr/README.md

 ### Dependencies

-As ucr is just a schell script, the heavy lifting is done by other programs.
+As ucr is just a shell script, the heavy lifting is done by other programs.
 Following is brief list of programs used; not all tasks use all of the programs listed.

 #### Used by all